MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/discontinuing-configurations-rcs-global-repo.md

 > [!NOTE]
 > Discontinuation doesn't limit operations with configurations.
 You can continue to import, run, or derive the configurations, these fields are informational.

-## Dynamcis 365 Finance supports displaying this information starting in version 10.0.14
+## Finance supports displaying this information starting in version 10.0.14

+Starting in version 10.0.14, Dynamics 365 Finance supports displaying discontinuation information.
 On the **Global repository** page, you can view up to date information related to discontinuation.
 By default, configurations that are discontinued are filtered out.

 The **Imported configurations** (ERSolutionTable) page, shows configurations that were already discontinued when there were imported.
 For those configurations that were discontinued after import, the discontinuation information can be synchronized by running the **Import configurations updates** job.